AWGL/auto_qc/readme.md

 1) mysite/settings.py - Update the variable CONFIG_PATH to point to the config yaml below.

+2) mysite/settings.py - Uncomment the first DATABASES variable surronded by """ """, and comment out the second DATABASES variable.

-2) config/config.yaml - Pipeline specific variables - see example for how to set this up.
+3) config/config.yaml - Pipeline specific variables - see example for how to set this up.

 ## Update